T486; Short form: BSc/Arc

-Design is the core activity of Architecture at UCLan and we aim to provoke debate, encourage diversity and develop advances in the subject.
-You will gain experience of all aspects of building design and construction and will be well-equipped to meet the demands of a low carbon approach to the needs of society.
+Design through critical enquiry and creative action is the main activity at the Grenfell-Baines Institute of Architecture and we aim to provoke debate, encourage diversity and relentlessly innovate within our discipline.
+You will gain experience of all aspects of building design and construction, equipping you to meet the demands of a low carbon approach to the needs of society.

-This approach, together with promotion of a culture of technical competence, employability and entrepreneurship will be integrated and demonstrated within student projects, papers and presentations.
-This ensures the UCLan Architecture course equips graduates with the skills to progress to architectural practice and professional accreditation or to a career in a related field.
+This approach alongside a culture of technical competence, creative practice, employability and entrepreneurship will be integrated and demonstrated within student projects, assignments and presentations.
+You will complete our course with the skills to progress into architectural practice and professional accreditation or to a career in a related field.